 A person’s West Palm Beach spousal abuse charge expectations should depend upon the type of abuse that is alleged.
 If the person is accused of physical abuse, they are going to be arrested unless there is a valid claim for self-defense or mutual combat.
 If there is an accusation of assault without bodily harm, the person may receive a summons or, at the very least, will be summoned to court to answer as to whether or not a restraining order should be entered against them to prevent any further spousal abuse.

-Benefit of a West Palm Beach Spousal Abuse Lawyer
+Contact an Attorney About West Palm Beach Spousal Abuse Charge Expectations

 A local spousal abuse lawyer knows law enforcement, knows the prosecutors, knows the prosecutors’ procedures and practices, and also knows the judge who handles these cases.
 If someone wants to have some input on how the case proceeds, they should have a lawyer who knows the people that are accusing the person or the people that are processing their case, whether it be law enforcement, prosecutors, or judges.